 Day 4: Antibes and the Picasso Museum

 Our destination is the town of Antibes, a short 30-minute train ride from Nice.
 Upon arrival your guide will take you on a walking tour of this easygoing beach town.
 We'll start our tour at the Harbor of Antibes where some of Europe's largest yachts are moored.
 We'll continue on, meandering through Antibes' medieval streets past covered markets to the town's cultural claim to fame — The Picasso Museum.
 Serenely set where the old town meets the sea, Picasso's former home is filled with his paintings, sketches and ceramics.
 After the visit you'll be free to explore more of Antibes or make your way back to Nice.
-Tonight we'll have dinner together in Nice.
 Train: 1 hr.
-Walking: Strenuous.
+Walking: strenuous.

 Day 5: Hill Towns and Perfume